hayleyw7/sqlbolt/README.md

 ## SQLBolt

-These are the answers to lessons in the [SQLBolt "Introduction to SQL"](https://sqlbolt.com/) course.
+These are the lessons from the SQLBolt ["Introduction to SQL"](https://sqlbolt.com/) course.